egoist/poi.js.org/docs/options.md

 Speicial keywords:

-- `:hot:`: Use this keyword to insert HMR entry.
+- `:hot:`: Use this keyword to insert HMR entry. (only take effect in development mode)

 ### dist